kubernetes/website/content/en/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions.md

 - `PUT` requests to the `/status` subresource only validate the status stanza of the custom resource.
 - `PUT`/`POST`/`PATCH` requests to the custom resource ignore changes to the status stanza.
 - Any changes to the spec stanza increments the value at `.metadata.generation`.
-- `Properties` and `Required` are the only constructs allowed in the root of the CRD OpenAPI validation schema.
+- `properties`, `required` and `description` are the only constructs allowed in the root of the CRD OpenAPI validation schema.

 #### Scale subresource